-The University places considerable value on the involvement of its employees and has continued to keep them informed on matters affecting them as employees and on the various factors affecting the performance of the institution and its subsidiary company.
+The University places considerable value on the involvement of its employees and has continued to keep them informed on matters affecting them and on the various factors affecting the performance of the institution and its subsidiary company.
 This is achieved through formal and informal meetings, the sharing of the staff newsletter, the 'In Touch' magazine and by publishing the annual financial statements on the University's website.
 Employee representatives are consulted regularly on a wide range of matters affecting their current and future interests.
+In 2019 the University undertook a staff survey and 75% of staff responded.
+We continue to show many positive headline results, a number of key focus areas for improvement have also been identified and we are working jointly with the trade unions on this.